This Is the Exact Kit I Wear For Cold-Weather Runs

 Nota bene: If you buy through the links in this article, InsideHook may earn a small share of the profits.

 Last week, a Strava follower commented on one of my runs, asking me why I’d increased my mileage as of late.
 I replied that I’m just trying to spend more time outside of the house this winter.
-Running’s been my respite of choice from quarantine.
+Running’s been my respite of choice from pandemic-induced introversion.
 No matter how pitiful the weather is, I like to get out for at least 20 minutes a day.
 Lately, I’ve been out and about for over an hour.

-Cold-weather running isn’t just a mood-booster for me.
+Cold-weather running isn’t just a mood booster for me.
 It’s dynamite for the body, with a variety of surprising health benefits.
 I’m proud to say I’ve actually gotten faster this winter.
 That said, I’d be quitting runs left and right if I weren’t properly equipped for the elements.
 Wind chill delights in stopping running resolutions right in their tracks.

 To that end: I wear the same kit for cold-weather runs, every single day.
 It’s cozy, it’s moisture-wicking, and it includes gear from a variety of brands — Nike, Vuori and Lululemon among them.
 (Hey, I’m not a professional runner, and neither are you.
 We don’t have to play favorites.)
 Each piece looks great, but that’s not why I wear them.
 They’re chosen for sheer utility and performance.
 I need to know I can rely on my pants, for instance, when I’m already worried about icy patches and dwindling daylight and the cold zapping my phone down to 9% battery.

 I’ve included my exact kit below.
 From the quarter-zip down to the socks.
-Everything here plays in a role in making sure I stay on the roads, no matter how gnarly it gets out there.
+Everything here plays a role in making sure I stay on the roads, no matter how gnarly it gets out there.
 These are the eight garments I’ve come to rely on for cranking through winter’s crankiest afternoons.

-I wear this quarter-zip atop a T-shirt and sweatshirt.
+I wear this half-zip atop a T-shirt and sweatshirt.
 I like how it packs down against the chest and wrists, preventing any wind chill from sneaking in through the hem or sleeves.
 I actually feel agile in this thing, which is helpful because I still like to do some speed work throughout the winter.

 Vuori Sunday Performance Jogger